brson/brson.github.com/_posts/2016-11-30-starting-with-error-chain.md

 on. error-chain gives you the option of doing the easy thing or the hard thing, it scales with the needs of your code.

+Do put your `error_chain!` invocation inside an `errors` module and import the entire contents with `use errors::*`.
+Glob imports aren't something you want to do a lot, but in this case the pattern is worth it: you really just want these four types to be at hand in every module of a crate.

 I try to avoid using `foreign_links { }` blocks and consider them a code smell.
 They are easy to set up and make errors outside your control easy to interoperate with, but by taking the automatic conversion you lose the